 cost savings to all customers could be achieved as a result of not having to repair and maintain remote parts of the distribution network.

-Ausgrid is selecting ten landowners who live in hard to access or remote environments in the Cessnock, Muswellbrook, Singleton and Upper Hunter local government areas to participate in our initial SAPS trial.
+Ausgrid is selecting up to 10 landowners who live in hard to access or remote environments across the Central Coast and Hunter regions to participate in our initial SAPS trial.

 The selection process included the assessment of responses to the survey distributed to approximately 2,500 Ausgrid customers.
 Their responses provided insights on the community’s perspectives on SAPS and information to identify suitable participants.
 The selection also included the assessment of customers who expressed their interest in participating and/or receiving information through our online SAPS trial register.

 We are meeting with selected customers to provide more information about the trial and to further assess suitability to participate in the program.
 Ausgrid will then organise an energy audit with selected customers to better understand their energy consumption habits.
 After further engagement and planning, Ausgrid will then be able to finalise the participants for the initial SAPS trial.

 The expected key benefits of introducing SAPS will be an improvement in resilience and reliability of supply for those customers in hard-to-reach areas and the reduction in cost of maintenance of the network.
 Other expected benefits will include a reduction in bushfire and safety risk when remote poles and wires are able to be removed.
 Also, where there are clusters of inhabitants, these systems could be expanded into a micro-grid.
 This trial is a first step and if successful will inform a potential larger trial.